ntchung/chung-nguyentruong-2015/README.md

 ##### No coding IDE?
 Without a specialized Code Editor, it could be quite a challenge to program bigger games.
 While using Intel XDK that already supports Phaser or Pixi SJ is very convenient and fast to develop with, it is a challenge to get GC Devkit works with any popular HTML5 Code Editor.
 I am currently using Brackets to code, but only benefit from the syntax highlights and very basic coding aids.
 It would be nice to have an IDE fully working with GC Devkit.

+##### Multiple screen resolutions
+Solving multiple screen resolutions with GC is quite easy for simple problems, but can be a burden without more tools.

+Basic layout components should be available for this.

 ##### Great Spriter!
 When working with sprites, I normally used applications like Texture Packer or in-house tools to generate sprite atlases.
 The workflow is good enough but Spriter is even better.
 I do not have to keep original images along-side with sprite sheet in project repositories anymore.